 - THE BLOGGER BIBLE Black Friday 2017 Sale!

 Although blogging might seem like a new career, it’s been around for years now and has the potential to make thousands, even millions.
 It may not be as traditional as, say, opening up a brick-and-mortar clothing store, so not very many city employees may know what type of business to categorize you as.
 Here are some tips to make this process much easier and less complicated.

 Before you do anything, I highly suggest to give your local City Hall a call and ask them about the necessary steps to legally running an online blog.
 Every city is different, so you should follow your city’s rules accordingly.

 #2: Explain Your Occupation in Explicit Detail

-I definitely encountered several issues with obtaining my license just because I did not know how to explain what it is that a blogger does (besides, you know, everything)!
+I definitely encountered several issues with obtaining my license just because I had such a hard time explaining what it is that bloggers do – to be honest, in the beginning, I didn’t think twice that most people were unaware of how bloggers made money!
 I called my local City Hall and County Assessor’s office several times and got different answers from several employees, which confused me more than helped me.

 RELATED POST – 8 HUGE MISTAKES I MADE DURING MY FIRST YEAR OF BLOGGING

 To save you from some headache, don’t forget to mention:

 - Your various avenues of income, whether it’s affiliate income, sponsored posts, or ad revenue